lmcad-unicamp/PB3Opt/README.md

 ## LICENSE

 This project is being developed at the Institute of Computing - Unicamp as part of @thaisacs master dissertation.
-You are free use this code under the [MIT LICENSE](https://choosealicense.com/licenses/mit/).
+You are free to use this code under the [MIT LICENSE](https://choosealicense.com/licenses/mit/).